 PROTECTING – making the building structurally sound and weatherproof to protect the heritage

-SHARING – developing ways to make the building more relevant for more people as a hub
+SHARING – developing ways to make the building more relevant for more people as a social hub

 ARCHIVING – fully researching the heritage in its historical context and creating an online archive

 INTERPRETING – presenting information in new and engaging ways for a new generation

 EDUCATING – using the heritage as a resource for learning, tied in with key-stage learning curricula

 SUSTAINING – ensuring that the forward management of the heritage is adequate and sustainable

 Engaging people with the heritage will underpin everything we do: the more people who become fascinated by the 900 years of history and community commitment represented in this building, the more will support it.
 This building can earn its keep by becoming a place for the many, not just for the few.
 We want to organise activities bringing to life the stories of the building and the people who have left their mark on it , creating compelling experiences to draw in new visitors from a wider area.